 That is not the only effect of the bacteria, however.
 It may also act upon other inflammatory mediators, so it isn’t only the gums that may be swelling.
 The whole body may suffer from low-grade but chronic inflammation or infection.

-In the early stages, the person may not experience any signs and symptoms.
+The person may not experience signs and symptoms in the early stages.
 Still, the inflammation will slowly damage the organs and immune system and disrupt the production of hormones.
-All these can increase the risk of developing other hallmarks of metabolic syndrome, which can then potentially lead to heart disorders when left untreated, managed, or controlled.
+All these can increase the risk of developing other hallmarks of metabolic syndrome, potentially leading to heart disorders when left untreated, managed, or controlled.

-Granted, while metabolic syndrome isn’t easy to manage, treatments are available.
+Granted, treatments are available, but metabolic syndrome isn’t easy to manage.
 For example, people with hypertension can take blood-pressure-lowering drugs.

-Even if various parts of the body have different functions, they are interdependent.
+Even if various body parts have different functions, they are interdependent.
 What happens in the mouth, thus, can affect other organs.
 Taking care of one’s oral health may improve both the oral cavity and the heart.